AndreeaRaduAntimia/proiect_sql_LibrariaLibris/README.md

          ```sql
            select Nume from Autori where ID in (select AutorID from Carti where Pret > (select AVG(Pret) from Carti));
          ```
+         * Returns the average price of the books and displays the title of the book and whether its price is above the average price of all books.
+         ```sql
+         select NumeCarte, Pret,
+         (select AVG(Pret) from Carti) as PretMediu,
+         case
+         when Pret > (select AVG(Pret) from Carti) then 'Peste Medie'
+         else 'Sub Medie'
+         end as ComparatiePret
+         from Carti;
+         ```
+         * Returns the genres that have a total sum of book prices greater than the sum of all book prices divided by the total number of genres.
+         ```sql
+         select Gen.GenCarte,
+         SUM(Carti.Pret) as SumaTotala
+         from Carti
+         inner join Gen on Carti.GenID = Gen.ID
+         group by Gen.GenCarte
+         having SUM(Carti.Pret) >
+         (select SUM(Pret)/COUNT(distinct GenID) from Carti);
+         ```
   4. Conclusions

      Working on this SQL project I learned to create a database, to be able to access information from it and to improve my knowledge gained during the course.
 Since I lost the database I worked on initially, I had to start the project from the beginning, thus I managed to better integrate and deepen the information learned.